 The following diagram shows a relational data store made up of one computer (the primary machine) for storing your data, plus a network drive to store backup files.
 Storing the backup files on a machine separate from the data store protects you from losing the backup files if the machine running the data store fails.

 Be aware that backup files only contain the data used by your portal's hosted feature layers.
 Backup files do not maintain a backup of scene layer data or caches, spatiotemporal big data stores, the ArcGIS Server site, or your portal.
 Rather, backups help you recover feature layer data lost if the data store's primary machine fails.
 If you want your hosted feature layers to work, even if the primary machine fails, set up a standby machine.

-If needed, you can manually create a backup of the feature layer data using the backupdatastore utility.
+If needed, you can use the backupdatastore utility to manually create a backup of the feature layer data.

-If you need to move your data store's hosted feature layer data to a newer release of ArcGIS Data Store, or you want to restore the data to an installation of ArcGIS Data Store on a machine with a different operating system, export the data store's feature layer data, and import it to the other ArcGIS Data Store.
+If you need to move your data store's hosted feature layer data to a newer release of ArcGIS Data Store, or you want to restore the data to an installation of ArcGIS Data Store on a machine with a different operating system, export the data store, and import it to the other ArcGIS Data Store.

 The syntax to run the changebackuplocation utility is as follows:

 changebackuplocation <new directory path> --is-shared-folder <true|false> --keep-old-backups <true|false>

 For example, type the following to create backup files in a shared directory named ds_backup on a computer named sysshare and opt to keep existing backup files:

 You are going to change the backup location of the data store.
 Existing backups will be copied to the new location and it could take a few moments.